Bitcoin-ABC/bitcoin-abc/doc/README.md

 ---------------------
 Distribution is done under the [MIT software license](/COPYING).
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/), cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.
+The `gitian-builder` software developed by the Gitian Developers and distributed as part of the project is [licenced](../contrib/gitian-builder/LICENSE) under the [GNU General Public License version 3](../contrib/gitian-builder/COPYING).